andres-garcia-alves/statistics-un-world-happiness-report/README.md

 # World Happiness Report
 A statistical analysis mainly over the 'UN: World Happiness Report' data.

+&nbsp;

+This is the first public release of this project.
-Developed for subject 'Taller de Lenguajes II', on CAECE University, Buenos Aires, Argentina.
+Developed for subject 'Taller de Lenguajes II', at CAECE University, Buenos Aires, Argentina.

-This is the first public release of this proyect.